 (3) The ratio of the area of venting components and the volume should comply with Formula (D.3):

-0,05 m-1≤Av∕V≤0,15 m-1 (D.3)
+(D.3)

 NOTE Natural gas is a gaseous fossil fuel consisting primarily of methane but including significant quantities of ethane, butane, propane, carbon dioxide, nitrogen, helium and hydrogen sulphide.
 Before natural gas can be used as a fuel, it undergoes extensive processing to remove almost all materials other than methane.